zardus/kuboid/README.md

 # kuboid - making kubernetes less painful for large experiments

 This platform is designed to ease scientific experiments run in a distributed fashion through kubernetes.
-Distributed scientific experiments (at least, the ones this framework targes) should be defined by the following properties:
+Distributed scientific experiments (at least, the ones this framework targets) should be defined by the following properties:

 - they are parallelizable
-- they can be run from a common docker image, with just a different command argument (i.e., a program name or a URL) definiting different members of the experiment dataset
+- they can be run from a common docker image, with just a different command argument (i.e., a program name or a URL) defining different members of the experiment dataset
 - they produce output that can either be dumped on a shared NFS drive or simply exfiltrated via stdout

 kuboid is made to make such experiments easier by enabling mass creation, management, and deletion of kubernetes pods.